Centralia, Pennsylvania: Immediate effects

 In 1979, locals became aware of the scale of the problem when a gas-station owner, then-mayor John Coddington, inserted a dipstick into one of his underground tanks to check the fuel level.
 When he withdrew it, it seemed hot.
 He lowered a thermometer into the tank on a string and was shocked to discover that the temperature of the gasoline in the tank was 172 °F.

-Statewide attention to the fire began to increase, culminating on February 14, 1981, when a 12-year-old resident named Todd Domboski fell into a sinkhole, 4 ft wide by 150 ft deep, that suddenly opened beneath his feet in his grandmother’s backyard, but saved himself by grabbing onto a tree root.
-His cousin, 14-year-old Eric Wolfgang, pulled Domboski out of the hole to safety.
+Statewide attention to the fire began to increase, culminating on February 14, 1981, when a 12-year-old resident named Todd Domboski fell into a sinkhole, 4 ft wide by 150 ft deep, that suddenly opened beneath his feet in his grandmother’s backyard.
+Domboski saved himself by grabbing onto a tree root, and his cousin, 14-year-old Eric Wolfgang, pulled him out of the hole to safety.
 The plume of hot steam billowing from the hole was tested and found to contain a lethal level of carbon monoxide.
 At the time of the sinkhole collapse, U.S. Rep. James Nelligan and Governor Dick Thornburgh were visiting the town to assess the area.

 Although there was physical, visible evidence of the fire, residents of Centralia were bitterly divided over the question of whether the fire posed a direct threat to the town.
-In The Real Disaster is Above Ground, Steve Kroll-Smith and Steve Couch identified at least six community groups, each organized around varying interpretations of the amount and kind of risk posed by the fire.
+In The Real Disaster Is Above Ground, Steve Kroll-Smith and Steve Couch identified at least six community groups, each organized around varying interpretations of the amount and kind of risk posed by the fire.
 In 1983, the U.S. Congress allocated more than $42 million for relocation efforts.
 Nearly all of the residents accepted the government's buyout offers.
 More than 1,000 people moved out of the town and 500 structures were demolished.
 By 1990, the census recorded 63 remaining residents.

 In 1992, Pennsylvania governor Bob Casey invoked eminent domain on all property in the borough, condemning all the buildings within.
 A subsequent legal effort by residents to overturn the action failed.
 In 2002, the U.S. Postal Service discontinued Centralia's ZIP code, 17927.
-Only 16 homes were still standing by 2006, which was reduced to eleven by 2009 when Governor Ed Rendell began the formal eviction of the remaining Centralia residents.
+Only 16 homes were still standing by 2006, which was reduced to 11 by 2009 when Governor Ed Rendell began the formal eviction of the remaining Centralia residents.
+State and local officials reached an agreement with the then seven remaining residents on October 29, 2013, allowing them to remain in Centralia until their deaths, after which the rights to their houses will be taken through eminent domain.
 Only five homes remained by 2010.

 The Centralia mine fire extended beneath the village of Byrnesville, a short distance to the south, and required it also to be abandoned.